 What’s The Best Way To Get Around Dublin?

-The best and most affordable way for visitors to get around Dublin is to purchase a Visitor Leap card.
-For €10 a day, this will give you unlimited use of Dublin’s public transport.
-So you can hop on the DART in the city centre and hop off and on again as many times as you like.
+For €10 a day, this touch-on, touch-off card will give you unlimited use of Dublin’s public transport.
+Hop on the DART in Dublin city centre.
+Hop off as many times as you like!

-Before delving into a few of our favourite stops along Dublin’s DART line.
-There are three DART lines you need to know:
+Before delving into a few of our favourite easy day trips from Dublin, here are the three DART lines you need to know:

 7 Easy Day Trips From Dublin By Dart

 This is the last station along the Malahide DART line.
 It’s hard to miss!

 When in Malahide, visit beautiful 12th century Malahide Castle.
 Owned by the same family for 800 years, the castle has a long and interesting history.
 There are a few good ghost stories too!